Hello

 Which instruments can be found here ?

-As I play mainly on guitar-like instruments, my collection consists
+As I play mainly on guitar-like instruments, my collection

-only that type of plucked instruments.
-For harps and zithers (also plucked,
+this website contains only that type of plucked instruments.
+The basic

-on the Web, they are not here.
+a different string is used) look elsewhere on the Web, they are not

-Of course there is always the problem to decide what makes
+Of course there is always the problem to decide what

-an instrument different enough to be regarded as a separate instrument,
+makes an instrument different enough to be regarded as a separate instrument,

 to be included in the list.
 Many of my choices are quite arbitrary -